mister-god/hatboy/README.md

 # HatBoy Ethical Testing Tool

 ## Description
-HatBoy is a tool designed for ethical penetration testing and browser vulnerability assessment.
-It allows you to create phishing templates and capture victim data, including camera, microphone, and location information.
+HatBoy is a tool designed for ethical penetration testing to capture user data (camera, microphone, location, etc.) in a simulated phishing environment.

 ## Features
+- Generate victim URLs via:
-- Launch phishing templates via Localhost or Cloudflared.
+  - Localhost
+  - Cloudflared
+  - LocalXpose
-- Automatically save victim data in separate folders named after their IP addresses.
+- Capture and save victim data in separate folders by IP address.
-- Capture and log data securely for ethical testing purposes.
-- Editable templates for customization.
+- Customizable templates for phishing pages.

 ## Installation
 1. Clone the repository: